hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

       ...
   )
   ```
-  The following functions need to be added to your chaincode (_Note_: the function signature, i.e. the name, arguments, and return values, need to be exactly what is given in the below samples; you can have additional code to manage asset state as per need):
+  The following functions need to be added to your chaincode, and the smart contract class/type used below is called `SmartContract` (_Note_: the function signature, i.e. the name, arguments, and return values, need to be exactly what is given in the below samples; you can have additional code to manage asset state as per need):
   1. **LockAsset**
      ```go
      import (